emrantalukder/eventstream-stack/readme.md

 * Consider using ElasticSearch's Bulk API, batching techniques, timing or throttling the stream to N messages per second.

 ## Testing

+* Code was tested locally
+* Services were tested by downing them one at a time, and making sure exceptions were handled appropriately.
+* Unit tests are provided in `eventstream-transform/test_transform.py`
+    * run using `pytest eventstream-transform/test_transform.py`
+    * more tests are needed for the ES failure, write to disk (durable_queue function test)